ui/stamps-api-docs/source/reward_api.rst

 only_redeemable_in_this_store    No           boolean true/false by default false
 =============================== =========== ===========================================================

-Note : if redeemable_in_this_store = true it will show any rewards and vouchers on specific store given
+Note : if only_redeemable_in_this_store = true it will show any rewards and vouchers on specific store given

 Example of API call request using cURL